Star-Lord: Fictional character biography

-When J'son's ship crash lands in Colorado, he is taken in by Meredith Quill.
-The two form a relationship while J'son makes repairs to his ship.
-Eventually, J'son is forced to leave to return home and fight in a war.
-He leaves, not knowing Meredith is pregnant with Peter Quill.
+When the Spartax prince J'son's ship crash lands in Colorado, he is taken in by a local farmer, Meredith Quill.
+The two form a relationship while J'son makes repairs to his ship, but he is soon contacted by his people with news that war has broken out and his leadership is needed.
+He leaves not knowing Meredith is pregnant with their son, who she names Peter.

 Ten years later, Meredith is killed when she is attacked by two Badoon soldiers who have come to kill Peter and end J'son's blood line.
-Peter finds his father's gun by accident, kills them with a shotgun, and escapes his home before it is destroyed by the Badoon ship.
+A teenaged Peter defends himself with Meredith's shotgun, finds a weapon J'son had accidentally left behind, and escapes his home before it is destroyed by the Badoon ship.
 The Badoon presume Peter has been killed and leave.
-Peter is placed in an orphanage and eventually joins NASA.
-It was eventually explained that he was raised by his mother's best friend Lisa Chang who was a commander at NASA.
+Now an orphan, Peter becomes an astronaut for NASA when he reaches adulthood.
+It was eventually explained that he was raised by his mother's best friend Lisa Chang, who was a commander at NASA.

-Later, when his ship malfunctions and he is stranded in space, Peter is found by the Ravagers, a group of space pirates led by Yondu.
-After the Ravagers save Peter, he tries to steal their ship.
-He outsmarts the Ravagers and even knocks out Yondu before capturing him.
-After Yondu awakens, he frees himself and attacks Peter, letting Peter choose to be released to space without more trouble or be killed.
-Peter instead asks Yondu if he could join Yondu's crew.
+During a mission where his ship malfunctions and leaves him stranded in space, Peter is found by the Ravagers, a group of space pirates led by Yondu.
+After the Ravagers save Peter, he tries to steal their ship, humiliates the Ravagers by outsmarting them, and even knocks out Yondu before capturing him.
+After Yondu awakens, he frees himself and attacks Peter, letting Peter choose between death and marooning.
+Peter instead asks Yondu if he could join the pirate captain's crew.
 Yondu eventually learns that the two share something in common: growing up as "kids without homes".
-Yondu lets Peter stay in the ship with the Ravagers as their cleaning boy.
-Peter decides to stay and try to learn everything he can while among the Ravagers.
+He lets Peter stay on with the Ravagers as their cleaning boy.
+Peter slowly works his way up the Ravagers' ranks to become a seasoned pirate, picking up various skills and weapons from his new brethren.